tbender4/hackfinder/README.md

 ## API Endpoints

-The Eventbrite API is used for finding Hackathons events.
+The [Eventbrite API](https://cloud.google.com/maps-platform/) is used for finding Hackathons events.

-The Google Maps API is used for the map view to all events.
+The [Eventbrite API](https://cloud.google.com/maps-platform/) is used for the map view integration.

 ## Model Classes
 - Event